sssayeed/mhw-hitlist/README.md

 # mhw-hitlist
-Hit-list of all the monsters you wanna murder in cold blood.
+To help you plan what monsters to hunt to get your gear in MHW